SqueezyDough/web-design-1920/README.md

 ## Learning goals
 ### Learn how to apply design principles
 #### Exclusive design
-I have used the exlusive design principle from Vasilis to tailor my app for Marie.
+I have used the exclusive design principle from Vasilis to tailor my app for Marie.

 ##### Study the situations
 > In order to become specialist designers for all kinds of people with all kinds of disabilities we have to study different, individual situations.
 In the following chapters I dig in deeper into this idea.